larryhudson/simple-sass-example/README.md

 ## What this is

-This is a simple example for setting up Sass.
+This is a simple example for setting up Sass in a project.

 You could incorporate this into a WordPress theme, an Eleventy project, any place where you want to write [Sass](https://sass-lang.com/) and compile it to CSS.